-Next, check your bike for damage.
-If you see any damage, don't ride the bike until it has been repaired.

-After any crash, take your bike to your dealer for a thorough check.
+Next, check your bike for damage, and fix what you can so you can get home.
+Then, take your bicycle to your dealer for a thorough check.

-MARNING: A crash or other impact can put extraordinary stress on bicycle components, causing them to fatigue prematurely.
+WARNING: A crash or other impact can put extraordinary stress on bicycle components, causing them to fatigue prematurely.
 Components suffering from stress fatigue can fail suddenly and catastrophically, causing loss of control, serious injury or death.